bfolie/derp/README.md

 **What type of deprecations does derp catch?**

-On classes and methods, derp catches a single `@deprecation()` annotation.
+Currently, derp only works with the [deprecation](https://pypi.org/project/deprecation/) library.
+It catches a single `@deprecated` annotation on a class or a method and it catches instances of `DeprecatedWarning`.

-**What if I use a different deprecation tool or want to deprecate something that's neither a class nor a method?**
+**What if I use a different deprecation tool?**

 Tell me about your use case, and I might add it.
 Alternatively, open a PR.
 See "derp/deprecation.py" for a discussion of how to add more types of deprecations.

-**What if I include multiple deprecation annotations?**
+**What if I have multiple deprecation annotations on a single method?**

 Don't do that.
 Why are you doing that?